-- If there is a full stop before the second sequence. - If there are more than four (4) steps between the two sequences. - Pushing with toe-stop to gain speed during the four steps-turns allowed in between set. - If the skater executes more turns than required for the maximum level of the category.
+- If there is a full stop before the second sequence. - Pushing with toe-stop to gain speed during the steps-turns in between sets. - If the skater executes more turns than required for the maximum level of the category.
 Note: Regardless of the number of cumulative errors noted above, the Technical Panel cannot reduce the element lower than level Base.